farmera/sare_grant/how_plants_see.md

 __Figure 2__ highlights the spectral characteristic of a generic consumer camera.
 This graph indicates that consumer cameras are not specifically sensitive in the narrow band, i.e. the red, green and blue bands overlap.
 In addition, each is fairly broad, for example the red and green bands are more than 100nm wide while the blue is somewhat less.
-Consumer cameras were not designed to separate each band of incident light which is acceptable in the context of taking most consumer pictures.
+Consumer cameras were not designed to separate bands of incident light which is acceptable in the context of taking most consumer pictures.
 When the intended goal is to provide separation for the purpose of quantifying values of each band of light it's less than ideal.